20% Off USA-Made All-Metal Greenhouse Kits until May 31

 • Plant in properly sized trays that encourage downward root growth.

-• Pot up your seedlings before they become root bound if you cannot transplant them yet.
+• Pot up your seedlings before they become root-bound if you cannot transplant them yet.

-For more information on growing your own plants from seed check out our Seed Starting 101 Guide in the Seed Starting Resource Blog
+For more information on growing your own plants from seed, check out our Seed Starting 101 Guide in the Seed Starting Resource Blog

 basil in blue 6 cells up-potting into pink 3 inch seed starting pots

-Up-Potting Tips
+Up-Potting Tips and Procedure

 Successfully up-potting plants involves several crucial steps.
 Here are some practical tips and best practices: